cowleyk/ShipyardProjects/dao/README.md

     - Each vote on a proposal grants the voter 0.05 voteWeight

 ### Benefits
+- Encourages contributions by proportionally rewarding the contributions
+- Encourages participation with a hefty reward for voting on proposals
+- A 25% quorum requires significant participation
+    - Obstaining from submitting votes given low-weight members more leverage over big contributors

 ### Negatives
+- "Play to win" goes against community ideals
+- Timing of when the batch votes are ran is significant to a proposal's quorum

 ## Design Exercise
 ### Non-transitive vote delegation